UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/1-workshop-setup.md

 3. Change directories so you are in that folder
 4. Create a folder called `basic-git`
 5. Change directories so you are in that folder

-We will be working in the `basic-git` folder for the rest of the `basic-git lesson`.